 According to DBKL’s FAQ page, if your damages were caused by something out of their control like natural disasters, for example, then they probably aren’t gonna compensate you.

-OK, but what if the sinkhole I fell into wasn’t caused by “nature”, but instead was caused by a burst water pipe belonging to SYABAS?
+What if the sinkhole wasn’t caused by “nature”, but by a burst water pipe belonging to SYABAS?

 Although the premise may seem complicated, it’s actually still really simple.
 You still claim it from whomever’s jurisdiction the road falls under.